Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When this command is used to resume a print that was paused, the macro file **resume.g** is run prior to resuming the print.

+> If an axis or axes are un-homed resume.g will not run (see the equivalent behaviour in the documentation for [M25](/User_manual/Reference/Gcodes/M25).
+This is to allow pausing and resuming early in a job file where a machine may not yet be homed.
+If axes were homed when pause.g is run and subsequently become unhomed then resuming will cancel the print without running resume.g, or if axis movement when axes are not homed is permitted via [M564](/User_manual/Reference/Gcodes/M564), the print resumes without resume.g being run.{.is-info}

 ## M25: Pause SD print

 ### Examples